cloudscribe/cloudscribe/README.md

 If you are interested in consulting or other support services related to cloudscribe, please send an email to info [at] cloudscribe.com.

 If you have questions or just want to be social, say hello in our gitter chat room.
-I try to monitor that room on a regular basis while I'm working, but if I'm not around you can leave  message.
+I try to monitor that room on a regular basis while I'm working, but if I'm not around you can leave a message.

 [![Join the chat at https://gitter.im/joeaudette/cloudscribe](https://badges.gitter.im/joeaudette/cloudscribe.svg)](https://gitter.im/joeaudette/cloudscribe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)